 …wasted over a thousand dollars on protein powders and bars since the mid 1990s.

-With that kind of money I could have bought a lot of cool kitchen gear, which would in turn go to making more healthy meals at home.
+With that kind of money, I could have bought a lot of cool kitchen gear, which would in turn go to making more healthy meals at home.
 I would have saved more time and money.
-Hell I didn’t even get a pressure cooker until last year.
+Hell, I didn’t even get a pressure cooker until last year.
 Three tubs of protein powder or a pressure cooker, which is going to help you gain more muscle?
 No contest, it is the pressure cooker.

 Dirty Ice Cream

 The other angle people get hung up on is the cleanliness of ice cream.
-Those eating a squeaky clean diet that break into a cold sweat reading the ingredient list for many ice creams have two choices.
+Those eating a squeaky clean diet that breaks into a cold sweat reading the ingredient list for many ice creams have two choices.
 Buy a basic vanilla as they tend to have the fewest ingredients.